 By default, access to Notification Center and Control Center is available system-wide on iOS, meaning that you can access both features from the Lock screen, from the Home screen, and from any app.
 These two features are very convenient, but can also represent a security or privacy concern.
 With that in mind, iDB reader Eric asked us this morning on Twitter how to disable both grabbers for Notification and Control Center on the Lock screen.
 In this post we will show you how to do just that.

-Step 2: If you have an active passcode on your device, you will be asked to enter it to proceed.
+2) If you have an active passcode on your device, you will be asked to enter it to proceed.

-Step 3: Scroll down to the Allow access when locked section.
+3) Scroll down to the Allow access when locked section.

-Once this is done, you will still be able to access both features when the device is unlocked, but assuming you have a passcode on your device, no one will be able to peak at your pending notifications or access some of the vital settings of your iOS device.
+You will still be able to access the features when the device is unlocked, but assuming you have a passcode on your device, no one will be able to peak at your pending notifications or access some of the vital settings of your iOS device.